-Thus, in contrast to CASAC's role in "closing" debate in the NAAQS process, the EPA faces a relatively large set of scientific questions and queries that seem to actually expand rather than narrow with each round of interagency review and peer review.
+Thus, in contrast to CASAC's consensus peer review process and role in "closing" debate in the NAAQS process, the EPA faces a relatively large set of scientific questions and queries that seem to actually expand rather than narrow with each round of interagency review and peer review.
 EPA staff suggests that risk assessments for chemicals like formaldehyde (recall this assessment was the subject of a critical NAS report) are unwieldy and unfocused in large part because of this decision-making process.
-By subjecting assessments to multiple rounds of stakeholder and interagency discussion and depriving the agency of the http://cfpub.epa.gov/ncea/iris\drafts/recordisplay.cfm?deid=187729.
+By subjecting assessments to multiple rounds of stakeholder and interagency discussion and depriving the agency of the authority to effectively "close" the debate, agency reports can be filled with "facts that go nowhere" and "hypothetical analyses that don't need to be run."